vikaschoudharycs097/System-Monitor/README.md

   * Linux: make is installed by default on most Linux distros
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros

+## Build Instructions
+1. Clone the repo
+2. Using terminal go into downloaded repo
+3. make build # Command to build the project
+4. Run it: ./build/monitor